Shubham-hahh/FairPlay-Website/README.md

 Wanna participate ?
 Feel free to join our developpement discord server : discord.gg/fairplayteam

+# Dependencies

+This project depends on rust and dioxus.

+Follow instructions at https://rustup.rs to install rustup (the rust toolchain manager)

+Then run: `rustup install default` to install a rust toolchain

+Finally run `cargo install dioxus-cli` to get the dioxus cli

 # Development

 The workspace contains a member crate for each of the web, desktop and mobile platforms, a `ui` crate for shared components and a `api` crate for shared backend logic: